 In a nationwide comparison analysis involving all medical centers and hospitals, Mendota Community Hospital maintains an overall “A-” score, ranking it in the 80th percentile.
 The ranking is calculated using publicly available data including patient flow, staff responsiveness, patient satisfaction, emergency room length of stay, and reported complications.
 Lower scores might the indicative of a high percentage of medical errors and mistakes happening at the hospital.

 The level of emergent care provided by the hospital is critical for any community to ensure that every individual in critical need of emergency care is treated quickly, where the care is based on diagnosed patients who are admitted or sent home without delay.
-Analytics MD provides valuable insight to hospital emergency care by releasing ranking percentiles of emergency rooms throughout the nation.
+Analytics MD provides valuable insight into hospital emergency care by releasing ranking percentiles of emergency rooms throughout the nation.
 Currently, the percentile rankings for the emergency department at OSF St. Paul Medical Center involves:

 - Incoming Patient Flow (86 percentile) – The measurement of how efficient the medical staff initially sees and evaluates the patient’s emergency needs.